ossec/ossec-docs/docs/syntax/head_ossec_config.syslog_output.rst

 Supported types
 ^^^^^^^^^^^^^^^

-Database Output options are available in the the following installation types:
+Syslog Output options are available in the the following installation types:

 * server
 * local